Understanding Dog Paw Yeast Infections: Causes, Symptoms, and Treatments

 • Maintaining proper paw hygiene to prevent yeast overgrowth.

-Dog paw yeast infections generally respond well to treatment when diagnosed and addressed early.
+A dog’s paws generally respond well to treatment for a yeast infection when diagnosed and addressed early.
 Dogs with severe infections or underlying conditions may require several months of treatment before the infection is eliminated.

 In order to ensure the best possible outcome and reduce the risk of recurrence, follow the veterinarian’s instructions for treatment, complete the full course of medication, and maintain proper paw hygiene.